miquelarranz/restaurants/README.md

 # Restaurant Reviews Progressive Web App

 This repository contains all the files related to a Restaurant Reviews Progressive Web App (PWA) made during the Mobile Web Specialist Nanodegree from Udacity.
 It contains two main views, one that includes a list of restaurants and another one that includes the restaurant detail.
 It is based on the Mobile-First approach (it's completely responsive) and it works offline thanks to the service workers and the browser cache.
+It also allows to add reviews offline and it automatically sends the request to the server when it is online again.

 ## Installation